 In October 2013, I was early to a meeting, and sat around in the car for about 20 minutes with nothing to do.
-I was parked in an area without cell reception, meaning checking emails or surfing the web was out of the question.
-To kill time, I rummaged around in the car, and as our door holder is full of various national park brochures and newspapers, I fished out the one for the Sequoia-Kings Canyon NP, and started looking at the map.
+I was parked in an area without cell reception, meaning checking emails was out of the question.
+So to kill time, I rummaged around in the car, and as our door holder is full of various national park brochures and newspapers, I fished out the one of the Sequoia-Kings Canyon NP, and started looking at the map.

 When I put the miles together, of course, like always, the different sources couldn't agree on the exact distance.
 It looked around 70-75 — so I figured around 80 with all the sidetracking — meaning we can do it in a week.
 I looked up the key points on the Internet, and found some info, but little did I know that this route and variations thereof are called the "Two Kings Loop".
 If I had looked for that, I could have found even more trip reports.

 Nonetheless, the plan was born and in March, we reserved the permit for August.

 Around early July, my left foot started hurting and I figured I had plantar fasciitis.
 There were a few days where I would not have dared to go on a long trek with the foot in that state.
 I did whatever I could to make it go away, and by the time we had to leave, it was much better.
 The weather forecast called for 20-30% chance of rain for the first few days, but what can you do about that, other than making sure the rain gear is in order.

 There was no reason to leave very early in the morning, so we got to Road's End around noon.
 Many trail descriptions warned about the Copper Creek trail being very exposed right after sunrise, so everybody suggested you leave either very early or later in the afternoon.
 Somehow I misunderstood and thought the trail would be in shade starting 2-3pm.